samizdatco/skia-canvas/docs/api/image.md

 In the browser these are writable properties that can control the display size of the image within the HTML page.
 But the context's [`drawImage`][drawImage()] method ignores them in favor of the image's intrinsic size.
 As a result, Skia Canvas doesn't let you overwrite the `width` and `height` properties (since it would have no effect anyway) and provides them as read-only values derived from the image data.

 :::info[Note]
 When loading an image from an SVG file, the intrinsic size may not be defined since the root `<svg>` element is not required to have a defined `width` and `height`.
-At the moment, Skia Canvas simply returns 150×150 as the image size regardless of the image's aspect ratio.
-In a future release, these dimensions will be adjusted to reflect the aspect ratio of the SVG's `viewbox` property.
+In these cases, the Image will be set to a fixed height of `150` and its width will be scaled to a value that matches the aspect ratio of the SVG's `viewbox` size.
 :::